chatwoot/docs/docs/product/channels/email/gmail/generate-app-password.md

 ![sign_in_google](./images/sign_in_google.png)

 **Step 3**.
 Select Mail app, select a device and click on "GENERATE".
-Use the generated password in Step 4 of [Configure IMAP](/docs/product/channels/email/configure-imap)
+Use the generated password to configure IMAP/SMTP.

 ![generate_password](./images/generate_password.gif)